mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

     -l $LOC \
     -n $RG

+#Get the Kubernetes versions available for creating a Kubernetes cluster in a specific location
+az aks get-versions \
+  -l $LOC \
+  -o table

 #Create the ACS cluster with Kubernetes as the orchestrator (~ 10 mins)
 #Note: it will create another resource group "MC_$RG_$AKS_$LOC in which you will find all the agend nodes resources
 az aks create \